BlocBoy JB: Controversies

 In October 2017, Baker filmed a dice game allegedly inside of Hamilton High School.
 Shortly afterwards, Shelby County Schools started investigating the incident.

 During an Instagram Live on March 16, 2020, Baker jumped from a two-story balcony into his pool, barely clearing the edge and clipping his heel on the side of the pool.

 In June 2020, 6ix9ine had an Instagram Live with DJ Akademiks.
 In the livestream, 6ix9ine targeted Baker, calling him a "one-hit wonder" and asked if he was working at Wendy's.
 Baker responded by saying, "Don't mention my name if you ain't on no gangsta shit".

 In November 2020, Baker received severe criticism and was accused of homophobia after he said PlayStation was "for the gays" and mocked the brand as "GayStation", even saying that Xbox is for "the street n*ggas".

 Baker is known for popularizing the "shoot" dance, which was incorporated in the Fortnite video game, made by Epic Games.
 Following similar lawsuits against Epic Games, Baker filed his own lawsuit against Epic in January 2019, claiming the use of his dance move as a dance emote in-game is infringing on his copyright and personality rights.

 Legal issues

 In February 2019, Baker was arrested on drug, gun and robbery charges, weeks after a warrant was issued for his arrest.
 Later on, in May of that year, Baker was arrested again on gun and drug charges.
 The arrest happened hours before he was scheduled to perform at the Beale Street Music Festival.

+On October 1, 2024, Baker allegedly fell asleep behind the wheel of his car with a loaded handgun and marijuana in his lap; he was arrested for felon in possession of a firearm, possession of marijuana, and driving on a revoked license.